erasmushaggblom/attention_experiment/readme.txt

 --ume_block 0 eye_tracker_code_public

 This will host a local server at http://localhost:8000 and generate a new 'build' folder, which can be deployed online.
-To deploy the program online, simply convert the entire folder (including the build folder, source code nd dependencies) into a .zip folder and upload it to the server where you are hosting your program.
+To deploy the program online, simply convert the entire folder (including the build folder, source code and dependencies) into a .zip folder and upload it to the server where you are hosting your program.
 Additional information on pygbag deployment can be found through the links below:

 https://pypi.org/project/pygbag/
 https://jackwhitworth.com/blog/how-to-run-pygame-in-the-browser/